CRM Relationship Entity

 $contact_b = $relationship->get('contact_b')->entity;

-// Get relationship age
+// Get relationship age (computed field).

-$age_years = $relationship->get('age')->value;
+$age_value = $relationship->get('age')->value;

 Working with Relationship Types

-// Load a relationship type
+// Load a relationship type configuration entity.

-$type = \Drupal::entityTypeManager()
+$type = $storage->load('spouse');

-// Check if asymmetric
+// Check if the relationship is asymmetric.

 $is_asymmetric = $type->get('asymmetric');

-// Get role labels
+// Get role labels for each contact position.

 $label_a = $type->get('label_a'); // "Spouse"